 - Mobility Disabilities

-The CAE considers the following as disabilities only under certain conditions:
+The ADA considers the following as disabilities only under certain conditions:

 - Obesity (when there are resulting functional limitations)